fox-it/dissect-docs/docs/source/supported-targets.rst

      - API
    * - Disk Data Format
      - DDF is a RAID data format that describes how data is formatted across raid groups.
+       Commonly used by Dell RAID controllers.
      - :class:`here <dissect.target.volumes.ddf.DdfVolumeSystem>`
-   * - Logical Volume Manager
+   * - Logical Volume Manager 2
-     - LVM is a device mapper framework that can make multiple volumes on a single disk.
+     - LVM2 is a device mapper framework that can make multiple volumes on a single disk.
      - :class:`here <dissect.target.volumes.lvm.LvmVolumeSystem>`
    * - Multiple Device driver
      - Linux MD RAID volume system.
 A software based RAID system.